-Mike Siravo is in his first season at Baylor since arriving with head coach Matt Rhule following four seasons at Temple.
-Siravo guides BU's linebacker corps and serves as the recruiting coordinator.
+Mike Siravo is in his second season at Baylor since arriving with head coach Matt Rhule following four seasons at Temple.
+Siravo guides BU’s linebacker corps and serves as the recruiting coordinator.

 Siravo served his final four seasons at Temple coaching the linebackers under Rhule and defensive coordinator Phil Snow.
 He previously spent one season (2006) at Temple under then-head coach Al Golden as recruiting coordinator and linebackers coach.